luminus-framework/luminus/resources/public/md/profiles.md

 To add a profile simply pass it as an argument after your application name, eg:

 ```
-lein new luminus myapp +bootstrap
+lein new luminus myapp +cljs
 ```

 You can also mix multiple profiles when creating the application, eg: